monokai-kirov/nestjs-crud-utils/README.md

 @Module({
 	imports: [
 		SequelizeModule.forRootAsync({
-			useFactory: () => config.getDatabaseOptions() as any, // define defaultScope and underscored: true (you can use your own options but underscored: true is necessary)
+			useFactory: () => config.getDatabaseOptions() as any, // define underscored: true (you can use your own options but underscored: true is necessary)
 		}),
 	],
 })